JaySharmaa/Poke-API/README.md

 # Poke-API

-It is used to find more information about the pokemon API is used from - https://pokeapi.co/
+It is used to find more information about the pokemon .
+The API is used from - https://pokeapi.co/